johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 ### How C4 Modelling works

-As described at the start of the section, C4 Models are a great way to describe your software architecture alongside your code base.

-C4 Modelling allows you to break down your software architecture in four levels:
+C4 Models are a great way to describe your software architecture alongside your code base.
+It allows you to break down your software architecture in four levels:

 - Level 1: System Context
   - Shows how the software system fits into the world around it